Holographic principle: Black hole entropy

 Stephen Hawking had shown earlier that the total horizon area of a collection of black holes always increases with time.
 The horizon is a boundary defined by light-like geodesics; it is those light rays that are just barely unable to escape.
 If neighboring geodesics start moving toward each other they eventually collide, at which point their extension is inside the black hole.
 So the geodesics are always moving apart, and the number of geodesics which generate the boundary, the area of the horizon, always increases.
-Hawking's result was called the second law of black hole thermodynamics, by analogy with the law of entropy increase, but at first, he did not take the analogy too seriously.
+Hawking's result was called the second law of black hole thermodynamics, by analogy with the law of entropy increase.

-Hawking knew that if the horizon area were an actual entropy, black holes would have to radiate.
-When heat is added to a thermal system, the change in entropy is the increase in mass-energy divided by temperature:
+At first, Hawking did not take the analogy too seriously.
+He argued that the black hole must have zero temperature, since black holes do not radiate and therefore cannot be in thermal equilibrium with any black body of positive temperature.
+Then he discovered that black holes do radiate.
+When heat is added to a thermal system, the change in entropy is the increase in mass–energy divided by temperature:

 (Here the term δM c2 is substituted for the thermal energy added to the system, generally by non-integrable random processes, in contrast to dS, which is a function of a few "state variables" only, i.e. in conventional thermodynamics only of the Kelvin temperature T and a few additional state variables, such as the pressure.)

 If black holes have a finite entropy, they should also have a finite temperature.
 In particular, they would come to equilibrium with a thermal gas of photons.
 This means that black holes would not only absorb photons, but they would also have to emit them in the right amount to maintain detailed balance.

 Time-independent solutions to field equations do not emit radiation, because a time-independent background conserves energy.
 Based on this principle, Hawking set out to show that black holes do not radiate.
 But, to his surprise, a careful analysis convinced him that they do, and in just the right way to come to equilibrium with a gas at a finite temperature.
 Hawking's calculation fixed the constant of proportionality at 1/4; the entropy of a black hole is one quarter its horizon area in Planck units.

 The entropy is proportional to the logarithm of the number of microstates, the enumerated ways a system can be configured microscopically while leaving the macroscopic description unchanged.
 Black hole entropy is deeply puzzling – it says that the logarithm of the number of states of a black hole is proportional to the area of the horizon, not the volume in the interior.

-Later, Raphael Bousso came up with a covariant version of the bound based upon null sheets.
+There were attempts to generalize the entropy bound to more general spacetimes, notably through the Fischler–Susskind holographic bound.
+Later, Raphael Bousso generalized this to the covariant entropy bound based upon null hypersurfaces which works in any surface in any spacetimes.